 Each TARA Home has a maximum capacity of 20 children, in order to ensure:

 A qualified team of professionals, devoted to the children’s well-being, ensure the progress of each child that is regularly reported to the Child Welfare Committee.
 We also enroll each and every child in English medium public schools.

 A safe and family-like environment

-Life in certain slums has heavy consequences on the physical and psychological well being of the children; TARA’s first achievement is therefore to rescue and protect the children in a safe place they can call home.
+Life in certain slums has heavy consequences on the physical and psychological well-being of the children; TARA’s first achievement is therefore to rescue and protect the children in a safe place they can call home.
 They receive a balanced and nutritious diet and complete health care.

 A quality education in Hindi and English

-The daily tuition and English classes at TARA help the children catch up to the level of their classmates and increase their self confidence.
+The daily tuition and English classes at TARA help the children catch up with the level of their classmates and increase their self confidence.
 They understand that it is through education that they will achieve their independence and be able to help in turn their families and communities.

 Various extracurricular activities